kaustubhsridhar/AR.Drone-nonlinear-control/README.md

 # AR.Drone nonlinear control
 This repository contains 4 ROS packages.

-Which have been used to implement backstepping control (as described in https://drive.google.com/open?id=0B3_gyQ1dIf-QdWE2S3BIQ3p1UVU) to make the AR Drone trace a particular trajectory in a Gazebo simulation and in real life (with a VICON Motion Capture system)
+Which have been used to implement backstepping control (as described in https://drive.google.com/open?id=0B3_gyQ1dIf-QdWE2S3BIQ3p1UVU) to make the AR Drone trace a particular trajectory in a Gazebo simulation and in real life (with a VICON Motion Capture system) It also uses the same controller to follow an RC Car.

 ## Description of contents of the 4 packages
 ### 1. ardrone_autonomy (downloaded)